 If traveling for the entire span of your lifetime through India, it still wouldn’t be enough to see it all.
 The country is so big, with each region having its own culture and traditions that have been kept through the years and influences by the other nations that have passed through.
-Delhi is different than Mumbai which is different than Calcutta, which is different than Chennai.
+Delhi is different than Mumbai which is different than Calcutta, which is different than Kerala.
 In fact, each state is different from each other and this is what makes each trip to India so unique and fantastic!

 Even if it covers a large area in the desert, Rajasthan is probably one of the most colourful states of India.
 But not only, the Murghal architecture, the intricate carvings that cover temples and the majestic forts overlooking their cities, make Rajasthan one of the most popular places to visit in India.
 No wonder that Rajasthan has been included in a circuit called “The Golden Triangle”.
 Whilst the triangle represents the geographical position of the three major cities connected to it, Delhi, Agra and Jaipur, you might wonder what the gold might stand for.
 Well, the gold is a metaphoric representation of the historical, cultural, architectural and religious wealth that the region has to offer.

 Every major city in Rajasthan seems to have its own colour: Jaipur is pink, Udaipur is white, Jodhpur is blue, Jaisalmer is golden.
 Each of them however has its own traditions and culture and they offer different unique experiences.

 The majority of the tourists who visit Rajasthan and decide on a desert safari do it in Jaisalmer, because of the proximity of the sand dunes to the city.
 However, if you want to enjoy the desert all to yourself, without any other souls around, try this experience in Bikaner.